31 Books in 30 Days: Gregg Barrios on Rigoberto González

 What Drowns… is also a love song to Mexico and the many ways his love for it has been tested.
 The third world country’s economic and class system in opportunities disparity led the González family to the US.
 The often-toxic machismo made the sensitive young man feel like an outsider at home.
 And just as he had reached a level of forgiveness and understanding for his estranged father, he finds the recent struggles with the cartel threatening the one person he loves most.

-“The weight of these burdens sent me spiraling into ill health, alcoholism, and suicidal thoughts, yet it was plummeting into the depths of darkness that allowed me to have a fresh perspective about what my homeland had become
+“The weight of these burdens sent me spiraling into ill health, alcoholism, and suicidal thoughts, yet it was plummeting into the depths of darkness that allowed me to have a fresh perspective about what my homeland had become—a troubled but resilient space that mirrored my own psyche.
+This clarity helped me see a way out of depression and despair.”

 In a final chapter, González writes of the moment he reconciled and accepted himself, his destiny unconditionally.
 “I felt I belonged to this private world we called manhood, which wasn’t perfect, which was sometimes painful but was my birthright.”